Saltation Matrices: The Essential Tool for Linearizing Hybrid Dynamical Systems: The saltation matrix and how to use it

 \subsection{Saltation matrix derivation}

-In this section, the derivation of the saltation matrix \eqref{eq:saltationmatrix} is presented, following the geometric derivation from \cite{leine2004dynamics} with the addition of reset maps.
-There are many alternate ways to derive \eqref{eq:saltationmatrix}: a derivation using the chain rule is included in Appendix \ref{appendix:chainrule} and a derivation using a double limit can be found in \cite{burden2018contraction}.
+In this section, the derivation of the saltation matrix is presented, showing that \eqref{eq::saltperturbation} is satisfied by \eqref{eq:saltationmatrix}.
+This follows the geometric derivation from \cite{leine2004dynamics} with the addition of reset maps.
+There are alternate ways to perform this derivation and a derivation using the chain rule is included in Appendix \ref{appendix:chainrule}.

 Suppose the nominal trajectory of interest is $x(t)$ as shown in Fig. \ref{fig:geometric-saltation}.
 The trajectory starts in mode I and goes through a hybrid transition to mode J at time $t$.
-The saltation matrix is a first-order approximation, so the flow is treated as a constant in each mode, evaluated at time $t^\pm$ as in \eqref{eq:F_I_minus} and \eqref{eq:F_J_plus} such that for an infinitesimal timestep $\delta t$:
+The saltation matrix is a first-order approximation, so the dynamics are integrated with a forward Euler method.
+This treats the flow as a constant in each mode, evaluated at time $t^\pm$ as in \eqref{eq:F_I_minus} and \eqref{eq:F_J_plus} such that for an infinitesimal timestep $\delta t$,

 The reset and guard are also linearized at $t^-$ as in \eqref{eq:R_IJ_minus} and \eqref{eq:g_IJ_minus}, such that